spacemeowx2/s3si.ts/README.md

                                  ("vs", "coop")
     --with-summary               Include summary in the output
-    --help                       Show this help message and exit
+    --help                       Show this help message and exit --nxapi-presence             Extends monitoring mode to use Nintendo Switch presence from nxapi
 ```

 3. If it's your first time running this, follow the instructions to login to